hienbui9999/CasperSDKInSwift/README.md

 at the beginning of the file to refer for CasperSDK instance and call the method request.

+# Information for Secp256k1, Ed25519 Key Wrapper and Put Deploy

+## Key wrapper specification:

+The Key wrapper do the following work:(for both Secp256k1 and Ed25519):

+- (PrivateKey,PublicKey) generation

+- Sign message

+- Verify message

+- Read PrivateKey/PublicKey from PEM file

+- Write PrivateKey/PublicKey to PEM file

+The key wrapper is used in account_put_deploy RPC method to generate approvals signature based on deploy hash.

+## Put deploy specification:

+The put deploy RPC method implements the call "account_put_deploy".
+User needs to declare a deploy and assign the information for the deploy (header,payment,session,approvals).
+The following information is generated based on the deploy:

+- Deploy body hash - base on the serialization of deploy body, which is a string of payment serialization + deploy session serialization.
+Then use the blake2b256 hash over the generated serialized string to make the deploy body hash.
+The deploy body hash is an attribute of the deploy header.

+- Deploy hash: Use the blake2b256 hash over the header of the deploy.

+- Signature in deploy approvals is generated using the deploy hash using the key wrapper to sign over the deploy hash.
+You can use either Secp256k1 or Ed25519 to sign over the deploy hash, based on the account type of the deploy.
+If the deploy use account of type Secp256k1 then you have to sign with Secp256k1 key.
+If the deploy use account of type Ed25519 then you have to sign with Ed25519 key.

+- The whole deploy with full information is then serialized to a Json string and sent with a POST request to Casper main or test net, or localhost to call account_put_deploy RPC method.

+###To call the Put Deploy correctly, remember to do the following thing:

+- Know what your account type is, Ed25519 or Secp256k1.

+- Save your private key in 1 place that you can point to from code.

+- Choose correct path to private key to sign for the deploy hash in put deploy function.

 # Information for CLType, CLValue and Serialization